 Introduces administration and management of contracts developed and established through the procurement process.
 Covers administration of contract activities, ethics in contract administration, inspection and acceptance of goods and services, delays in contract process, contract disputes and appeals, and termination of contracts.
-Recommended: Placement in RD090 and WR121: and completion of BA101 with a grade of C or better.
-W, Offered as needed
+Recommended: Placement in RD090 and WR121; and completion of BA101 with a grade of C or better.
+Sp